mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 ### Summary

 Katagiri Roshi explains Zen Master Dogen’s teaching in terms of four points: *realization of impermanence*, *shikantaza*, *liberation in action*, and *the whole works*.
-This short talk focuses on *realization of impermanence* and the meaning of *shikantaza*: zazen as *practice*.
+This short talk focuses on *realization of impermanence* and the meaning of *shikantaza*, or *zazen* as *practice*.

 ### Transcript